kiran-dr/searching-methods-in-data-structures/README.md

-This folder consists of searchng methods from data structures as below :
+This repository consists of searchng methods from data structures as below :

 1.Linear search